guitar-wiring-visualizer/guitar-wiring-visualizer/README.md

 ## Development

 The app is written in vanilla JavaScript and HTML.
 No backend/server technology is needed.
-The code leverages the great [Konva](https://konvajs.org/) library for drawing to the HTML canvas.
+The code leverages the great [Konva](https://konvajs.org/) ([MIT](https://github.com/konvajs/konva/blob/master/LICENSE)) library for drawing to the HTML canvas.

-Bootstrap is used for styling.
+[Bootstrap](https://getbootstrap.com/) ([MIT](https://github.com/twbs/bootstrap/blob/main/LICENSE)) is used for styling.

 ### Demo site hosting